Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 to scaffold a webhook application - See @jambonz/node-client-ws for Node.js API

 The websocket API is functionally equivalent to the Webhook API; it is simply an alternative way for an application to interact with and drive jambonz call and message processing.
+We recommend using the websocket API for highly asynchronous applications.

 When you create a jambonz application in the jambonz portal and you want to use the websocket API, simply provide a ws(s) URL for the calling webhook instead of an http(s) URL.
 The call status webhook can be the same ws(s) URL, in which case your application will get the call status notifications over the same websocket connections.